Habit Stacker

 One of the best ways to get excited and motivated for your workout is to look forward to the workout yourself.
 Sometimes the best way to do that on days you don’t want to run is to change the workout to a favorite.

-You can't do this all of the time, but if you can use it sparingly it can make a big difference in your motivation
+You can’t do this all of the time but if you can use it sparingly it can make a big difference in your motivation

 Avoid Punishment

-Some people do much better when they are avoiding punishment vs. trying to gain a reward.
-It's weird, but it's also true.
+Some people do much better when they are avoiding punishment vs trying to gain a reward.
+It’s weird but it’s also true.

 Join a Running Group

-The best thing you can do if you're more of a social butterfly is joining a running group.
-It's a fun way to go about getting accountability.
+The best thing you can do if you’re more of a social butterfly is join a running group.
+It’s a fun way to go about getting accountability.
 You are way less likely to miss your workouts if you know that a group of people are counting on you.

 Get a Running Coach

-A running coach will provide more accountability, but many times they are just for you.
-This is a great option for people who want to be pushed but like their runs to be more solo.
+A running coach will provide more accountability but many times they are just for you.
+THis is a great option for people who want to be pushed but like their runs to be more solo.

 Playout the Consequences of Missing Workouts

 Before you skip that running workout, think about the consequences.
 What will one missed workout mean?
-What will happen if you keep missing workouts?
+What will happen if you keep missing workouts.
 Feel the pain of your negative actions.

 Focus On The Parts of Running You Love